intarchboard/draft-iab-privacy-partitioning/draft-iab-privacy-partitioning.md

 ## Violations by Insufficient Partitioning

 Partitioning alone is not a panacea for privacy.
-It is possible to apply partitioning in a way that is insufficient for meaningful privvacy.
+It is possible to apply partitioning in a way that is insufficient for meaningful privacy.
 For example, partitioning at one layer in the stack can fail to account for linkable information at different layers in the stack.
 Privacy violations can stem from partitioning failures in a multitude of ways, some of which are described below.